Privacy Policy

 If the information you provided us is incorrect or if you have an issue with your information that we have collected, you can contact us as detailed at the end of this Privacy Policy and ask us to change, update or fix your information in certain cases.
 You can also request that we erase or delete all or some of your personal data or otherwise object to, limit, or restrict the use of such information (if we have no legal right or legitimate business interest in retaining such information).

 We reserve the right to modify this Privacy Policy at any time.
 If we make changes to this Privacy Policy we will post them on our website and indicate the effective date of the change.
-If we make material changes to this Privacy Policy we will notify you by email or through the website.
+For purposes of this section, “material changes” include changes to the categories of personal data collected, the purposes for which personal data is used, the third parties with whom personal data is shared, or your rights as a data subject.
+If we make material changes to this Privacy Policy we will notify you by email (to the address associated with your account or most recent correspondence) or through a prominent notice on our website.
+Non-material updates (such as formatting corrections or updates to contact information) will be reflected by updating the effective date at the top of this policy and will take effect immediately upon posting.

 Please contact us with questions, concerns, or complaints at: